 As we established, a questionnaire just refers to a set of questions without data analysis.
 It’s kind of like baseball cards - it’s about the process of collecting itself.

 In recent years they’ve also become a popular way for freelancers and contractors to get an idea of their clients needs before meeting them.
-And their use-rate has skyrocketed in 2020 thanks to COVID-19.
+And their use-rate has skyrocketed in 2021 thanks to the effects of COVID-19.

 Check out our COVID-19 medical questionnaire below.